Trevor Collins

 Welcome back, Task Force, to another episode of Red Web, the podcast all about unsolved mysteries, true crime, and the unknown.

-I'm your resident mystery enthusiast, feeling like I've been hanging on a thousand sneezes, Trevor Collins, and joining me, also with the sinuses to rival mine, Alfredo Diaz.
+I'm your resident mystery enthusiast, Trevor Collins, and joining me hearing this case for the very first time, Alfredo Diaz.